Implied Probability

 The critical insight is that implied probability includes the bookmaker's margin.
 If you add up the implied probabilities of all outcomes in a market, the total will exceed 100%.
 A typical soccer match with odds 1.91/3.40/4.00 (Home/Draw/Away) gives: 52.36% + 29.41% + 25.00% = 106.77%.
 The extra 6.77% is the bookmaker's built-in edge.
 Your true break-even probability is always lower than the implied probability suggests.

-To find the true break-even rate (stripped of margin), use the No-Vig calculator.
-But even the raw implied probability is powerful: if you believe Team A has a 58% chance of winning and the market implies only 52%, you have a clear value bet regardless of the exact margin.
+To strip out that margin, compute the vig-adjusted (no-vig) implied probability: divide each outcome's raw IP by the sum of all outcomes' IPs.
+In the example above, the fair home-win probability is 52.36 / 106.77 ≈ 49.04% — the market's true opinion once the vig is removed.
+Use the No-Vig calculator for the full breakdown.
+But even the raw implied probability is powerful on its own: if you believe Team A has a 58% chance of winning and the market implies only 52%, you have a clear value bet regardless of the exact margin.

 Implied Probability Formula